 MECA is a non-profit association of the world's leading manufacturers of emission control technology for mobile sources.
 Our members have over 40 years of experience and a proven track record in developing and manufacturing emission control technology for a wide variety of on-road and off-road vehicles and equipment, including extensive experience in developing exhaust and evaporative emission controls for gasoline and diesel light-duty vehicles in all world markets.
-A number of our members have extensive experience in the development, manufacture, and application of three-way catalyst technologies to help enable motor vehicles to meet existing LEV II and Tier 2 emission standards for new vehicles.
-Our industry has played an important role in the emission control success story associated with light-duty vehicles around the world, and has continually supported efforts to develop innovative, technology-forcing, emission control programs to deal with unique air quality problems.
+Our industry has played an important role in the emission control success story associated with light-duty vehicles in California, and has continually supported efforts to develop innovative, technologyforcing, emission control programs to deal with California's unique air quality problems.